ialexies/tempchat/README.md

 - **Reply Preview:** When replying, a preview of the original message appears above the input field
 - **Message Display:** Replies show an inline preview of the original message with the sender's avatar and a truncated message text
 - **Navigation:** Click on a reply preview to scroll to and highlight the original message

+### Visual Design

+The application features a modern, clean interface with attention to detail:

+- **Silhouette Background:** Subtle chat bubble pattern in the background for visual interest without compromising readability
+- **Responsive Layout:** Optimized for all screen sizes from mobile to desktop
+- **Smooth Animations:** Message entry animations and smooth transitions throughout
+- **Dark Mode Support:** Automatic dark mode detection with appropriate color schemes
+- **Accessibility:** Proper ARIA labels, keyboard navigation, and touch-friendly targets

 ### Database Migration